Strong pathwise solution and large deviation principle for the stochastic Boussinesq equations with partial diffusion term: Introduction

 \section{Introduction}

 The Boussinesq equations are widely considered as the fundamental model for the study of large scale atmospheric and oceanic flows, built environment, dispersion of dense gases and internal dynamical structure of stars, which also retain some features of Navier-Stokes and Euler equations, see \cite{Busse,Gibbon,Pedlosky} for further background.
-The addition of noise to the system is natural for both practical and theoretical applications, which is gaining more and more interest in fluid mechanical research.
-The well-posedness of solutions in two dimensions with noise driven by the cylindrical Wiener process was given in \cite{Trenchea} for strong solution, in \cite{Chueshov} for global solutions that are weak in PDE sense and strong in probability sense, in \cite{Brzezniak, Yamazaki} for martingale solutions, and in \cite{Alonso} for maximal strong solutions.
-For examples of results on the well-posedness of solutions to the system driven by other types of noise such as fractional Brownian motion or L\'evy noise we refer the reader to \cite{Bessaih, Huang1, Huang2, HuangLi}.
+The PDEs perturbed randomly are considered as a primary tool in the modeling of uncertainty, especially while describing fundamental phenomenon in physics, climate dynamics, communication systems and gene regulation systems.
+Hence, the study of the well-posedness and dynamical behaviour of PDEs subjected to the noise which is largely applied to the theoretical and practical areas has drawn a lot of attention.
 In this paper we consider the following stochastic Boussinesq equations with partial diffusion term driven by multiplicative noise: